skyfielders/python-skyfield/skyfield/documentation/time.rst

-Second, leap seconds disqualify the Python ``datetime`` from use as a general way to represent time because it refuses to accept seconds greater than 59:
+Second, leap seconds disqualify the Python ``datetime`` from use as a general way to represent time because in many versions of Python the ``datetime`` refuses to accept seconds greater than 59:

 .. testcode::